 There are three transition points in the candidates' program.
 The first one is at admission to the education program.
 The second one is at the entrance to the clinical experience.
 The third transition point is at program completion.
-Data are kept on candidates at each transition point for each program Those data are reviewed as part of the quality assurance system.
+At each transition point, the EPP collects data on candidates for each program.
+Those data are reviewed as part of the quality assurance system.
 Each semester, the Teacher Education department chair works with the technology coordinator to ensure that PCEs and UCEs have submitted their required assessments in the Foliotek system.
-These assessments include the lesson plan, lesson implementation, and dispositions evaluations, as well as the semester reflection, cumulative progress report, and other required Foliotek documentation.
+These assessments include the lesson plan, lesson implementation, and dispositions evaluations, as well as the semester reflection, cumulative progress report, and other required

+Foliotek documentation.
 At the end of the academic year, the technology coordinator downloads the data from Foliotek, and begins the Quality Assurance System for another year.
-Representative.
-PCEs, UCEs, and other stakeholders periodically review evaluation practices and teacher candidate assessments to minimize bias and ensure fairness.
-As part of the TEC and TEAC processes, two evaluators (P-12 and university clinical educators) are used to reduce bias and ensure fairness.
-Both evaluations are used to determine candidate's grade and movement to the next transition point.
-Field and clinical experience assessments are independently completed by both PCEs and UCEs.
-The data from the independent evaluations are then aggregated and compared as part of the annual data review and analysis.
-Additionally, assessments are aligned with state and national standards, resulting in outcomes that are fair, accurate, and consistent.
-Review sessions are also held at the beginning of each semester to train PCEs and UCEs in the use of the identified scoring instruments.
+Representative PCEs, UCEs, and other stakeholders periodically review evaluation practices and teacher candidate assessments to minimize bias and ensure fairness.
+As part of the TEC and TEAC processes, two evaluators (P-12 and university clinical educators) score the candidate to reduce bias and ensure fairness.
+Results of both evaluations help determine candidate's grade and movement to the next transition point.
+Both PCEs and UCEs independently complete assessment in field and clinical experience.
+Program faculty review and analyze the aggregated data from the independent evaluations as part of the annual data review and analysis.
+Additionally, assessments align to state and national standards, resulting in outcomes that are fair, accurate, and consistent.
+The Director of Educational Placements conducts review sessions at the beginning of each semester to train PCEs and UCEs in the use of the identified scoring instruments.

-The EPP Quality Assurance System ensures that data are systematically collected, analyzed, monitored, and reported throughout the academic year.
+The EPP Quality Assurance System ensures the systematic collection, analysis, monitoring of and reporting of data throughout the academic year.
 Program faculty and TEC members review data during their monthly meetings, P-12 advisory boards review data twice each year, and the Quality Assurance Committee (QAC) reviews program and EPP-wide data annually.
 Each year, program facilitators develop a Quality Assurance Report that discusses the strengths and challenges identified by the data from the program.
 The report is completed and discussed at the annual QAC meeting.
-To ensure that results of program modifications are monitored and adjusted, the first question on the form asks the program to review and discuss program changes that were identified in the previous year's Quality Assurance Report.
-It also asks the program to identify changes that were previously initiated and the impact of those changes on teacher candidates and/or the program.
-The Quality Assurance Report Summary was developed to systematically review the data and program modifications during the last three Quality Assurance Committee meetings.
-The summary documents the priorities established by each program and the results of the changes (if available) on programs, candidates, and P-12 students.
-The summary identifies that 100% of program and EPP-wide changes were based on identified data.
-All data included within the continuous improvement process are tracked over time.
+To ensure that results of program modifications are monitored and adjusted, program faculty review and discuss identified program changes that in the previous year's Quality Assurance Report.
+It also asks the program to identify initiated changes and the impact of those changes on teacher candidates and/or the program.
 Assessment data included in Standards 1 to 4 are shared annually with faculty and are posted on the EPP Data Dashboard to ensure monitoring and review of data and to give stakeholders the ability to track results over time.
-The EPP collaborates closely with two partner school districts (one urban and one suburban) to identify selected program completers' teaching performance and impact